 Dear ESM Community,

-Even though the school buildings are closed, our staff members are available to help students protect their mental health.
+Our staff members are available to help students protect their mental health.
 Many students are experiencing significant life changes due to the pandemic.
 Current news headlines, social distancing measures and a lack of routine can trigger different emotions.
 We are here to help students cope with these changes.

 Our school counselors, social workers, psychologists are available to speak personally with students, parents and guardians.
 To set up an individual appointment with a school mental health professional at any of the district’s five school buildings, please see the links below.